DIFER: Differentiable Automated Feature Engineering: Experiments

-We conduct experiments on all datasets, and the performance statistics are displayed in Table \ref{tab:diff-alg}.
-Compared to the Base method, \nfo{} achieves significant improvement under different algorithms.
-For instance, LinearSVR with \nfo{} even achieves an average improvement of $32.74\%$ across the 23 datasets and a max improvement of $96.98\%$ in \textit{Airfoil}.
+To further investigate the generalization ability of \nfo{}, we utilize the commonly-used classification and regression algorithms.
+We conduct experiments on all datasets and the performance statistics are shown in Table \ref{tab:diff-alg}.
+Compared to the Raw method, \nfo{} achieves significant improvement under different algorithms.
+For instance, LinearSVR with \nfo{} even achieves an average improvement of $32.72\%$ across 25 datasets and a max improvement of $96.98\%$ in \textit{Airfoil}.

-The results demonstrate that \nfo{} is independent of machine learning algorithms and can achieve excellent performance improvement with different algorithms.